Ask Dr. Universe: How does hail form?

 “As long as the updraft within the storm is strong enough to keep this hailstone suspended in the atmosphere, it’ll continue to grow.
 If it gets too heavy, it will fall to the earth, or if the updraft weakens, it will fall to the earth,” Contezac said.

-While it may not hail very often in places like San Diego, there are some regions that experience really intense hailstorms.
+While it might not hail very often in places like San Diego, there are some regions that experience really intense hailstorms.

 According to the National Severe Storms Laboratory, Florida has the most thunderstorms, but Nebraska, Colorado and Wyoming get the most hailstorms.